- Display a dialog when user approves an image

 - Cloudways Compatibility

-- How to Activate your SureFeedback License?
+- Activate SureFeedback License

-- Adding a Subscribed Projects Shortcode 3.1.x and lower
+- Subscribed Projects Shortcode (Below 3.1.x)

-- SureFeedback Customization Settings
+- Customization Settings

 - Emails